Deal sourcing

 Deal sourcing or deal origination is a term used by finance professionals such as private equity investors and investment bankers to describe the process by which firms identify investment opportunities.
-The term can apply to venture capital or private equity.
-Ensuring that a larger volume of deals are sourced is imperative to keeping up a viable deal flow.

-Thus, most venture capitalists, private equity investors, and investment bankers use various methods and origination strategies to source deals.
-While some firms reach out to teams of specialists to help with the deal sourcing process, others may use in-house resources.
-Investment banks usually provide deals to both the buy-side and the sell-side.
-Both buy-side and sell-side opportunities are sourced.

 Traditional approach

 Deal origination largely depended on a broad network of contacts and a good reputation.
 Having an industry-specific knowledge and an idea of similar deals taking place in the market was considered an added advantage with respect to placing a bid.

-The traditional deal origination method establishes direct relationships with owners of companies.
-Private equity firms focus efforts on certain industry verticals or sub-sectors based on fund mandates and portfolio composition.
-Buyers may cultivate these relationships directly, engage a specialized third party to proceed with a proactive approach, or rely on passive methods including online deal sharing forums, or sell-side processes.
-Specialized third parties consist of buy-side consulting firms.

 Online deal sourcing

 Traditional methods of deal origination are fast giving way to online deal sourcing platforms for buy-side and sell-side opportunities.
 Several financial technology companies around the world provide services to users to enable them to go beyond their network of contacts and source deals on the basis of a variety of criteria.
 In addition, online deal sourcing is considered vital in M&A transactions.
-There are various online deal sourcing platforms available.